Raj63/goappgen/README.md

 ### CLI Flags

-- `--sync-go-mod` (optional): After generation, run `go mod download && go mod tidy` (single-app) or `go work sync` (multi-app) in the output directory.
-This ensures dependencies are downloaded and the Go module/workspace is up to date.
+- `--sync-go-mod` (optional): After generation, run `go work sync` in the output directory.
+This ensures dependencies are downloaded and the Go workspace is up to date.
 Recommended for most use cases.
+- `--dry-run` (optional): Print the file structure that would be generated without creating any files.
+Useful for previewing what the generator will create.

 ## Output Structure